aerogear/aerogear-ios-cookbook/UnifiedPushHelloWorld/README.md

     }
 ```

-Therefore, AGAppDelegate's ```application:didRegisterForRemoteNotificationsWithDeviceToken:``` will be called.
+Therefore, AppDelegate's ```application:didRegisterForRemoteNotificationsWithDeviceToken:``` will be called.

-When AGAppDelegate's ```application:didRegisterForRemoteNotificationsWithDeviceToken:``` is called, the device is registered to UnifiedPush Server instance.
+When AppDelegate's ```application:didRegisterForRemoteNotificationsWithDeviceToken:``` is called, the device is registered to UnifiedPush Server instance.
 This is where configuration changes are required (see code snippet below).

 ### Sending message
 Now you can send a message to your device by clicking `Compose Message...` from the application page.
 Write a message in the text field and hit 'Send Push Message'.